malay44/DSAcademy/README.md

 - click on authentication then simple on email and password
 - click on build then firestore database on left side bar
 - create database then in pop up set start in test mode and server location to nearest location to you.
+- now visit `localhost:3000/admin/addProblems` and click submit to automatically populate the db.